Where the confiscated liquor evaporates?

 However, this particular group which, unfortunately include some journalists as well, intervened in the matter and settled the whole issue by striking Rs2.5 million deal with the police.

 There are serious allegations of involvement of this group backed by some journalists in the liquor business in the federal capital and it was learnt that in addition to help striking deals between the police and the bootleggers they also get monthly ‘protection money’ from both sides.
-There are allegations that this group gets Rs800,000 per month from the police to provide them protection through media houses they work for and from the bootleggers to ensure that they may not face ‘unnecessary hurdles’ in running their operations.
+There are allegations that this group gets Rs800,000 per month from the police to provide them protection.

 There are rumours that most of the liquor confiscated from Islamabad and Rawalpindi is sold to bootleggers not only in the federal capital but those operating in Khyber Pakhtunkhwa and these consignments are safely escorted to their dens in the cover provided by the police.